dsvictorh/copyrighter/README.md

 * **--exclude-directories -x**: Directories to be excluded from the process.
 * **--folder -f**: Root folder from where to start the process.
 * **--file-types -t**: File types that you want to copyright.
+* **--log-mode -l**: Copyright errors will be logged without causing the tool to finish with an error code.
 * **--remove -r**: Remove the copyright text instead of adding/replacing it.
+* **--scan -s**: Run the tool in scan mode.
+* **--year -y**: Set the year used by the tool.
+If not specified the tool will take any copyright text regardless of year as valid in scan mode and use the current year for the replacement text in replace mode.

 ### Test Specific Files
 * **Tests Folder**: Add all test files there.
 * **Mock Files**: Mock interface implementations for unit testing.